Vulcalien/minicraft-gba/README.md

 When the limitations were impossible to overcome, I had to hack a few things, change others, put limits and so on.

-To improve the experience, I also added a pause menu and a way to save and load the world.
+To improve the gameplay experience, I also added these features:
+- a pause menu
+- saving and loading the world
+- a way to respawn, with or without keeping the inventory

 ## Differences due to Hardware limitations
 |                | Original | GBA Demake |